FNM Note: check SEO settings for launch of page. Update brochure Link to current brochure.

 9:30 am EST ▪ 8:30 am CST ▪ 7:30 am MST ▪ 6:30 am PST

-The 3rd Annual Birth to Three Conference is designed for Physical Therapists, Occupational Therapists, Speech Language Pathologists, Developmental Therapists and more practicing in the birth to three setting.
+The 3rd Annual Birth to Three Conference is designed for Physical Therapists, Occupational Therapists, Speech Language Pathologists, Developmental Therapists and more practicing across all birth to three settings.
 This is a two-day live webinar.

 Stay connected!
 Join our ERI Birth to Three Facebook group to connect with other therapists working within the B-3 population.
 Share ideas, ask questions, receive recommendations, discuss newest research or hot topics all within this group.